 - 2) Point-to-point multiplexing In this example, two VCX are interconnected providing a "transport" of 16 channels between two nodes.
 This is a small but powerful network allowing user switching and contention.
 The two nodes depicted could be located within the same building or in different cities.
 This is illustrated in figure 1-2. - 3) Feeding into a larger VCX network Larger networks are possible if VCX feed into 5 or 19 slot VCXs.
-VCX are totally "link compatible" with the other VCX, allowing for network expansion whenever the need arises, as illustrated in figure 1-3.
+VCX are totally

 Figure 1-3.
-One unit connected to a network
+One unit connected to a VCX network